ivoras/goestimators/README.md

 ## Performance

-Measured on an i5-5200U, the benchmark results are:
+Measured on an i5-5200U, the benchmark results (using 1024 buckets) are:

     BenchmarkLogLog-4                        2000000               712 ns/op
     BenchmarkSuperLogLog-4                   2000000               763 ns/op